HFUT-Luyue/Infodemic-ITP/README.md

 [runtimex.py] : This file is required to run some of the ipynb files, and contains several methods that can be utilized for multiprocessing.

 [Bulk Separation.ipynb] : If the hydration result is a huge jsonl file per day, we use this to separate the post corpus into 100 posts per file, putting them in their according date.
+You could also Bring Your Own Data, but we assume the tweets are in /<keyword>/<date>/<topic_num>/filename in most of our implementation.

 [DTM-processing.ipynb] : Once done, Dynamic Topic Modeling implemented by Blei & Lafferty (2006) Tomotopy (Lee 2023) could be utilized to generate topics for the chosen keywords and categorize each post into topics.

-[High-level Feature Extract.ipynb] : Once the topics and posts are in position, we extract high-level features such as user generated profile subjectivity, ARI, etc., from posts in a topic.
+[High-level Feature Extract.ipynb] : Once the topics and posts are in position, we extract high-level features such as user generated profile subjectivity, post ARI, etc., from posts in a topic.

 [Low-level Feature Extract & Keyword Processing.ipynb] : We also extract the embedding for each topic using BERT-based models.
-A unique keyword list is created in this file, then top-10 keywords for each topic timepoint is recorded in file for easier dataloading.
+A unique keyword list is created in this file, then top-10 keywords for each topic timepoint is recorded in file for easier dataloading during hypergraph construction.

 [Labeling with Poynter Dataset.ipynb] : We perform the labeling process mentioned in our paper.
+We utilized Poynter Institute fact-checking database (https://www.poynter.org/coronavirusfactsalliance/).

 [ITP-Main.ipynb] : With topic features, their top keywords (used for hyperedge building), and their label available, we can use these to test the effectiveness of our framework.
 We left the latest run of our best implementation in for result verification.
 Our experiment is built on the basis of DeepHypergraph (https://github.com/iMoonLab/DeepHypergraph) repository, we thank them for creating such a wonderful project.